isabella232/bas-style-kit-jekyll-theme/README.md

 **Note:** The `spec.files` parameter controls which files in this project are copied into the Gem.
 If a file is not listed it won't be included.
 This is separate to the Git `.gitignore` file.

+## GitHub mirror

+A read-only mirror of this project's repository is maintained on GitHub, to support Jekyll's automatic theme installation, and to allow use by those outside of BAS.

+Merge requests **WILL NOT** be accepted on this mirror.

 ## Release procedures

 1. bump version in `jekyll-theme-bas-style-kit.gemspec` and `docker-compose.yml` and `_data/bsk_jekyll_vars.json`